What is osteoporosis?

-There are also some lifestyle factors and behaviors that are associated with an increased chance of developing Osteoporosis.
+Some lifestyle factors and behaviors are associated with an increased chance of developing osteoporosis.
 Examples of these include:

-- Excessive use of alcohol: More than two alcoholic drinks per day on a regular basis has been associated with an increased risk for Osteoporosis.
+- Excessive use of alcohol: More than two alcoholic drinks per day on a regular basis has been associated with an increased osteoporosis risk.
 This may be due to decreased calcium absorption in the presence of alcohol.

-- Smoking and tobacco use: While it isn’t known exactly why it is known that the use of tobacco leads to the weakening of bones and Osteoporosis.
+- Smoking and tobacco use: While it is not known exactly why, it is known that the use of tobacco leads to the weakening of bones and osteoporosis.

 Osteoporosis is a polyetiological condition, this means it can be caused by a number of different conditions.
-Some of these include:
+Some of the conditions that may cause osteoporosis include: